.png)

 Ultimately, the tools (if any) you use to automate the accounts receivable reconciliation process will depend on how you maintain your accounting records.

-We’ve broken out options for your accounting tech stack to consider for A/R reconciliation and beyond.
-For balance sheet reconciliations specifically, leading companies using Numeric to organize their month-end close and automatically pull in their GL trial balance to compare with their sales ledger and ensure a clear audit trail is in place.
+We’ve broken out options for your accounting tech stack to consider for AR reconciliation and beyond.
+For balance sheet reconciliations specifically, leading companies are using Numeric to organize their month-end close and automatically pull in their GL trial balance to compare with their sales ledger and ensure a clear audit trail is in place.

 Accounts receivable reconciliation is a crucial part of financial management for any business and involves ongoing reconciliation applying payments to invoices and reconciliation between the GL balance and the total of unpaid billings from your sales ledger.